brian404/unzipper/README.md

 ## Usage

-1. Upload the `unzipper.php` script to your web server.
+1. Upload the `unzip.php` script to your web server.
 2. Access the tool via a web browser. http://your_server_ip/unzipper.php